 K2 has been studied in CKD with some positive outcomes (41, 42).
 A four-week trial showed improvement in vascular calcification with K2 MK-7 supplementation with a higher dose (360 mcg/day) showing the greatest benefit.
 This amount was demonstrated to be safe as well (43).

 Varicose vein reduction

 Via its role in preventing vascular calcification, vitamin K2 even shows promise for our legs.
 Greater intakes are associated with fewer varicose veins (44).

 Vitamin K2 supports glucose metabolism (energy use by exercising muscles) and cardiovascular health.
 Optimal fuel use, and having a great delivery system of nutrients (blood vessels), will help with athletic performance.

 A small 8-week, double-blind, placebo trial with 26 males and female athletes showed a 12% increase in maximal cardiac output after daily supplementation with vitamin K2 as MK-7 (45)

 Emerging research is showing a role for vitamin K2 in the prevention of vascular dementia, and other forms such as Alzheimer’s disease.
-After all, anything that’s good for blood vessel health, is great for overall brain health (46, 47, 48).
+After all, anything that’s good for blood vessel health is great for overall brain health (46, 47, 48).

 Of interest is the lower levels of K2 in patients with multiple sclerosis, a disease of the neuron’s myelin.
-Whether a low intake of vitamin K2 is a risk factor in those who are genetically at risk for MS is unkown.
+Whether a low intake of vitamin K2 is a risk factor in those who are genetically at risk for MS is unknown.

 Lower amounts of K2 seen in MS may be due to depletion, lower production in the gut (but gut production isn’t a reliable source even in healthy people), reduced dietary consumption and absorption (51).